CompuTec/computec-docs/docs/wms/administrator-guide/installation/overview.md

         ![Save config](./media/overview/save-config.png)

-    - Assign users to the appropriate database and configure the language of the WMS interface
+    - Assign users to the appropriate database and configure the language of the CompuTec WMS interface

         ![User Settings](./media/overview/user-settings.png)